jackzhy96/synchronized_recorder/README.md

 catkin build --summary
 source devel/setup.bash
 ```

 3. Run node
 Ensure that you've started all necessary processes (roscore, stereo camera, lighting if necessary).
-Here'a list of all topics necessary for this node:
+Here'a full list of all dependencies necessary for this node:
-  - stereo camera (start this using the following command: roslaunch dvrk_video decklink_stereo_1280x1024.launch stereo_rig_name:=test).
+  - Stereo camera.
+Start this using the following command:
+    ```
+    roslaunch dvrk_video decklink_stereo_1280x1024.launch stereo_rig_name:=test
+    ```
     Important: stereo_rig_name must be set to "test"!!!

   - roscore

-  - dvrk control console turned on (start this using the following command: rosrun dvrk_robot dvrk_console_json -j console-PSM1.json -p 0.001).
+  - dvrk control console turned on.
+Start this using the following command:
+    ```
+    rosrun dvrk_robot dvrk_console_json -j console-PSM1.json -p 0.001
+    ```
     Important: verify that the dvrk is in the powered on status in the console!

-  - verify there's output kinetic data (use this command: rostopic echo /PSM1/measured_js)
+  - Verify there's output kinetic data, using this command:
+    ```
+    rostopic echo /PSM1/measured_js
+    ```

 ## How this works
 ### Threads